 How Digestive Enzymes Work

-Each enzyme in our bodies is made to fit like a lock and key with its particular substrate; the “substrate”
+Each enzyme in our bodies is made to fit like a lock and key with its particular substrate; the “substrate” is the enzyme that reacts with and transforms.

 In the above picture, you can imagine that the yellow substrate (labeled “reactant molecule”) is the complex carbohydrate molecule sucrose, in which case the green enzyme would be called sucrase.
-The blue and red products at the end of this particular reaction would be glucose** and fructose
+The blue and red products at the end of this particular reaction would be glucose** and fructose molecules because those are the two simpler sugar molecules that sucrose is made from.
+The enzyme sucrase helped to break the bond that held them together.

 We have hydrochloric acid in our stomachs to help start the digestion of large proteins, but that just gets the ball rolling.
-Enzymes are required to break proteins down fully into amino acids, which happens lower down in the small intestine.
-The breakdown of fats and carbohydrates also happens there.
-Although we do have some enzymes in our saliva to help kickstart the digestion of carbohydrates, the vast majority of digestive enzymes are released into the small intestine by the pancreas or are created within the small intestine itself.
+Enzymes are required to break proteins down fully into amino acids, which happens lower in the small intestine.
+The breakdown of fats and carbohydrates also occurs there.
+Although we have some enzymes in our saliva to help kickstart the digestion of carbohydrates, the vast majority of digestive enzymes are released into the small intestine by the pancreas or created within the small intestine itself.

 So what does it look like when digestive enzymes are deficient or inefficient?
-We can each experience this differently but often it results in undigested food remaining in passed stools, or symptoms like indigestion, reflux, abdominal bloating, gas, and belching.
+We can each experience this differently, but often it results in undigested food remaining in passed stools, or symptoms like indigestion, reflux, abdominal bloating, gas, and belching.

 How to Help and Hurt Digestive Enzymes